barrelstrength/sprout-docs/docs/forms/custom-integrations.md

+---
+date: 2018-06-25
+description: The Integrations API enables you to provide additional Integrations for users to select and configure when creating Forms.
+---

 # Integrations

 The Integrations API enables you to provide additional [Integrations](./integrations.md) for users to select and configure when creating Forms.